Heat lamps for turtles are a requirement since turtles are coldblooded vertebrates.

 When temperatures are too high, turtles will refuse to bask.
 This can also lead to infections as the turtle needs to dry off daily.

 Getting a good heat lamp ensures that the turtle’s enclosure is always within the right temperature range.
-There are two types of heat lamps to choose from and these include ceramic infrared heat lamps and mercury vapor lamps.
+When selecting the best heat lamp for turtles, you have two main types to consider and these include ceramic infrared heat lamps and mercury vapor lamps.

-If you have time, please read on to learn more about the importance of heat lamps in a turtles enclosure.
+If you have time, please read on to learn more about the importance of heat lamps in a turtle enclosure.

 Turtle Heat Lamp Comparison